hyahatiph-labs/mass/README.md

 }
 ```

-3. Send export_multisig_info and quote id to initialize the swap

-### initialize the swap
+### Initialize the Swap

-#### NOTE: there appears to be a bug here with n_ouputs = 0 on the first try, so you need some retry logic here.
+* NOTE: there appears to be a bug here with n_ouputs = 0 on the first try, so you need some retry logic here.
 It 'should' work on the retry but if not open an issue.

-#### CANCELLING? don't send output from export_multisig_info, just sent the hash
+* CANCELLING? don't send output from export_multisig_info, just send the hash

 POST http://localhost:6789/swap/initialize/xmr